ceas-ambassadors/ceas-ambassadors-website/docs/tech-design.md

 #### [I] Delete members
 Members need to be deletable, for leaving the org or graduating
 #### [I] Detail view of member
-Should show all details on member, including attended events and meetings, contact info, total hours, etc.
+Should show all details on member, including attended events and meetings, contact info, total hours, etc. Only users should have this ability.
 #### [I] Add custom event
-Members complete custom events, need to be able to add a single event
+Members complete custom events, need to be able to add a single event.
+I think this should create a real event, and then mark it as private.
+Only users should have this ability.
 #### [I] List view of members
 Currently, this has a "highlight by service hour requirement" for logged in users.
 This would be a good idea.
 Requires frontend javascript code.
+Only logged in users should see how many hours a member has.
 #### [I] Check hours
-A member should be able to look up their own
+A member should be able to look up their own hours

 ### Events
 #### [I] Add new events
+Should verify that the event is valid - that is, it should not let the end time be before the start time.
 #### [I] Delete events
 Need to define behavior for if a member has attended an event that gets deleted
 #### [I] Edit events